2008 Kosovo declaration of independence: Adoption and terms of the declaration of independence

-The text declaration of independence is shown in the Albanian language with an English translation below:
+The text of the declaration of independence is shown in the Albanian language with an English translation below:

 The declaration of independence was made by members of the Kosovo Assembly as well as by the President of Kosovo meeting in Pristina, the capital of Kosovo, on 17 February 2008.
 It was approved by a unanimous quorum, numbering 109 members.
 Eleven deputies representing the Serbian national minority boycotted the proceedings.
 All nine other ethnic minority representatives were part of the quorum.
 The terms of the declaration state that Kosovo's independence is limited to the principles outlined by the Ahtisaari plan.
 It prohibits Kosovo from joining any other country, provides for only a limited military capability, states that Kosovo will be under international supervision and provides for the protection of minority ethnic communities.
 The original papyrus version of the declaration signed that day is in the Albanian language.
 The Albanian text of the declaration is the sole authentic text.